Pet Doors for Sliding Glass Doors

 Q: Does the Hale Standard Patio Pet Door utilize double flaps?

-Q: How do I decide what direction my slider closes?
+Q: How do I decide which direction my slider closes?

 A: This needs to be done while you are on the inside of the house looking out.
 You do need to specify whether your slider closes to the left or to the right so that they can mount the lock correctly.